-The plight of children affected by HIV/AIDS has gained significant congressional attention, particularly through the enactment of P.L.
-108-25 (The United States Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003), which authorizes 10% of HIV/AIDS funds to be used for children orphaned or made vulnerable by the virus (OVC).
-As the United States increases its funding for HIV/AIDS initiatives, many are calling for streamlining of these activities.
-Some are calling for a senior position in the AIDS Coordinator's Office in the Department of State to ensure that programs that affect this vulnerable population complement one another and conserve spending.
-Still others want the scope to be broadened by arguing that children who are orphaned from other causes are just as vulnerable as those orphaned by HIV/AIDS.
+The plight of children affected by HIV/AIDS is gaining increased congressional attention, particularly through the enactment of P.L.
+108-25 (The United States Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003), which authorized 10% of HIV/AIDS funds to be used for children orphaned or made vulnerable by the virus (OVC).
+As the United States increases its funding for HIV/AIDS initiatives, many are calling for streamlining of activities that are related to children affected by HIV/AIDS.
+Some want a senior position for children orphaned and affected by HIV/AIDS in the AIDS Coordinator's Office in the Department of State to ensure that programs that affect this vulnerable population complement one another and conserve spending.
+Still others argue that the scope should be expanded to include children who are orphaned from other causes, as they are just as vulnerable as those orphaned by HIV/AIDS.